Is It Safe to Send Credit Card Info by Email? (5 Safety Tips)

 Risk 1: Compromised Email Accounts

 When you email your credit card info to another party, your credit card will live in your email account and their email account.
 Therefore, anybody who accesses either account can view your credit card info.
+You should also keep track of where your email is logged in.

 Risk 2: Data Breaches

-Generally speaking, any messages you send by email are plainly viewable by any mail server that transfers the message along the way.
+Any messages you send by email are plainly viewable by any mail server that transfers the message along the way.
 Depending on how and where you send the email, there may be three or four mail servers that help to deliver your email.

-However, some mail servers such as Yahoo and Gmail automatically encrypt transmissions between you and their servers.
+However, some mail servers, such as Yahoo and Gmail, automatically encrypt transmissions between you and their servers.
 But once your email goes into another mail server without encryption, your credit card info is exposed.
+Hackers can scan your sent messages for emails containing sensitive information like your credit card number.

 Woman looking at credit card